Andreas Wilhelm Schwarzlose

-Andreas Wilhelm Schwarzlose (31 July 1867 – 1936) was a German (originally Prussian) firearm designer who is best known for designing a blowback-operated machine gun.
+Andreas Wilhelm Schwarzlose (31 July 1867 – 1936) was a German (Prussian) firearm designer who is best known for designing a blowback-operated machine gun.

 Early life

 Schwarzlose was born near Wust, and served as an artilleryman and armorer in the Austro-Hungarian army.
 He graduated from the National Ordnance College and designed his first pistol in 1892, although it never saw production.
-In the 1890s, he lived and worked in Suhl and designed the machine gun, he later got famous for.
-The MG was produced - mainly for the Austrian air forces - by the Österreichische Waffenfabriks-Gesellschaft.
+In the 1890s, he lived and worked in Suhl, and designed the machine gun for which he became famous It was produced—mainly for the Austrian air forces—by the Österreichische Waffenfabriks-Gesellschaft.
 In 1897, he opened an arms factory in Berlin which he operated until 1919 when it was shut down by the Allied Disarmament Commission.

 After the closing of his factory he worked as a firearms consultant until his death in 1936.